-There are more than 37,000 (as at January 2023) Pacific and Timor-Leste workers who have applied to work under the scheme and who have been vetted by Government Labour Sending Units (LSUs) in each participating country.
+There are more than 50,000 Pacific and Timor-Leste workers who have applied to work under the scheme and who have been vetted by government labour sending units (LSUs) in each participating country.

-These workers will be drawn on once approved employers (AE) submit a recruitment application.
+These workers will be drawn on once PALM scheme employers submit a recruitment application.

 It is mandatory under the program to be vaccinated against COVID-19.